 Most movies in the continuity had post-credit scenes which set up future movies and story lines.
 The Marvel Cinematic Universe has been met with commercial and critical success.

 In 2014, Captain America: The Winter Soldier was released.
 The movie saw the return of HYDRA and left S.H.I.E.L.D. in disarray, while also introducing the new hero known as the Falcon.
 Guardians of the Galaxy was also released introducing the team as well as the Power Stone.
 Though considered a serious gamble at the time, Guardians proved to be a massive hit and one of the highest grossing films of the year.

-The Avengers: Age of Ultron is set for a 2015 release.
+The Avengers: Age of Ultron and Ant-Man are both set for 2015 releases.

 On September 24, 2013 Agents of S.H.I.E.L.D. premiered on television.
 The show deals with a small team of S.H.I.E.L.D. agents, lead by agent Phil Coulson, whose job is to handle strange cases.
 The show has seen the introduction of other S.H.I.E.L.D. agents as well as some other characters from the original Marvel universe.

 In October 2014, Marvel confirmed its Phase 3 slate of films.
 Phase 3 will consist of Captain America: Civil War, Doctor Strange, Thor: Ragnarok, Guardians of the Galaxy 2, Black Panther, Avengers: Infinity War - Part One, Captain Marvel, The Inhumans, and Avengers: Infinity War - Part Two.
 The announcements of Black Panther and Captain Marvel were warmly received, as the two properties will become the first MCU movies headlined by a minority actor and a woman respectively, as well as the first minority and female-led Marvel films in general since Blade: Trinity and Elektra.